Open interacting particle systems and Ising measures: Generalizations of the Katz-Lebowitz-Spohn model

 A common approach to deal with reservoirs is to allow particles to enter and leave the lattice at the boundary sites $1$ and $L$ respectively as in the open ASEP discussed in the previous section.
 In such a setting the translation-invariant periodic Ising measure \eqref{Isingperdef} cannot be expected to be invariant.
 Instead, our starting point is the non-translation invariant Ising measure

-which is obtained from \eqref{Isingperdef} by dropping the static interaction term associated with the lattice bond $(L,1)$.
-In the equilibrium context this is the probability distribution for the Ising model with boundary fields of strength $\varphi_{\pm} = \varphi/2$, see Appendix \ref{App:Ising}.
+which is obtained from \eqref{Isingperdef} by omitting in the Boltzmann weight \eqref{IsingBW} the static interaction term $J\eta_L \eta_{1}$ associated with the lattice bond $(L,1)$ and replacing the chemical potential $\varphi$ appearing in the boundary term $\varphi (\eta_L + \eta_{1})$ by boundary chemical potentials $\varphi_{\pm}$, see Appendix \ref{App:Ising} for the transfer matrix treatment of this measure.
+Below we express the invariant measure in terms of the parameters

+as this simplifies various formulas.
+In equilibrium physics the quantity $z$ is called fugacity.
+Below, the parameters $z_{\pm}$ are referred to as boundary fugacities.
+We denote the set of strictly positive real numbers by $R^+$ and assume $y,z,z_{-},z_{+}\in\R^+$ to avoid degenerate limiting cases.

 To obtain an open version of the KLS model one expects that also the boundary jump rates and the rates of insertion and removal have to account for the two-sided short-range kinetic bulk interactions.
-In the spirit of the interaction range of the bulk hopping rates we postulate boundary rates that depend on the boundary sites 1 and $L$ and the sites next to them.
+In analogy to the interaction range of the bulk hopping rates we postulate boundary rates that only depend on the boundary sites 1 and $L$ and the sites next to them.